XorioNth/Draco-IDE/README.md

 Dark themed IDE that compiles and runs C++ code.

-Tool for analyzing time complexity of algorithms, currently a work in progress, especially for lower time complexity algorithms, due to Operating System difficulties.
+Contains tool for analyzing the time complexity of algorithms, nicknamed Fang.

 **Interface**: C# / WPF